ScottBrian/scottbrian_throttle/README.rst

                    number of requests per the specified number of seconds.
     3) **mode=Throttle.MODE_SYNC_EC** specifies synchronous mode using an early arrival algorithm.
                    For synchronous throttling with the early
-                   arrival algorithm, requests are sent immediately without delay until the limit is reached, at which point the throttling becomes active.
+                   arrival algorithm, you specify an *early_count* which is the number of requests that can be sent immediately without delay.
+Once the *early_count* is reached, the throttle kicks in and the next request is delayed by a cumulative amount that will ensure that the average sent rate for the requests sent up to this point is within the rate as specified by the number of requests per number of seconds.
     4) **mode=Throttle.MODE_SYNC_LB** specifies synchronous mode
                    using a leaky bucket algorithm.
-                   For synchronous throttling with the leaky bucket algorithm, requests are sent
-                   immediately without delay until the limit is reached, at which point the throttling becomes active.
+                   For synchronous throttling with the leaky bucket algorithm, you specify the *lb_threshold* value which is the number of requests that will fit into the bucket.
+As each request is received, it is placed in the bucket and sent.
+The bucket leaks at a fixed rate such that each new request will fit given the send rate is within the limit specifed by the number of requests per number of seconds.
+If the bucket become full and can not hold any additional requests, the request will be delayed until the bucket can hold them.
+Unlike the early count algorithm, the leaky bucket algorithm results in an average send rate that is less than the rate as specified by the *requests* and *seconds* arguments.

-:Example: prevent a request loop from exceeding 10 requests per second
+:Example: throttle a request loop to 3 requests per second

-In the following code, make_request will be called 30 times.
-The first 10 calls will happen quickly, one after the other.
-The 11th call will be delayed for approximately a second to allow the first 10 calls to age out.
-As the code continues for this example, the throttle code will ensure that no more than 10 calls are made per second.
+In the following code, make_request will be called 10 times in rapid succession.
+The first request will be sent immediately, and the remaining requests will each be delayed by 1/2 second.

->>> from scottbrian_throttle.throttle import throttle
+>>> from scottbrian_throttle.throttle import Throttle, throttle
->>> from time import time
+>>> import time
->>> @throttle(requests=10, seconds=1, mode=Throttle.MODE_SYNC)
+>>> @throttle(requests=2, seconds=1, mode=Throttle.MODE_SYNC)
-... def make_request(i, start_i, start_time):
+... def make_request(request_number, time_of_start):
-...     if time() - start_time >= 1:
-...         print(f'requests {start_i} to {i-1} made in 1 second')
-...         return i, time()  # update for next batch ...     return start_i, start_time  # no change
->>> start_i = 0
+...     print(f'request {request_number} sent at elapsed time: {time.time() - time_of_start:0.1f}')
->>> start_time = time()
+>>> start_time = time.time()
->>> for i in range(30):
+>>> for i in range(10):
-...     start_i, start_time = make_request(i, start_i, start_time)
+...     make_request(i, start_time)
-requests 0 to 9 made in 1 second
-requests 10 to 19 made in 1 second
-requests 20 to 29 made in 1 second
+request 0 sent at elapsed time: 0.0 request 1 sent at elapsed time: 0.5 request 2 sent at elapsed time: 1.0 request 3 sent at elapsed time: 1.5 request 4 sent at elapsed time: 2.0 request 5 sent at elapsed time: 2.5 request 6 sent at elapsed time: 3.0 request 7 sent at elapsed time: 3.5 request 8 sent at elapsed time: 4.0 request 9 sent at elapsed time: 4.5

 .. image:: https://img.shields.io/badge/security-bandit-yellow.svg